What Yielding the Right of Way Means

 Thus, along with ensuring that you follow the aforementioned guidelines, it is also essential that you the appropriate caution when necessary!

-Always remember it is better to always drive friendly, and arrive safely than to be right and be in an accident that was not your fault!
+Always remember it is better to always drive friendly, and arrive safely than to be right and be in a car accident that was not your fault!